 Where a company does not file the Inventory List by the relevant Deadline Date, or files the Inventory List using an incorrect format or without the required accompanying documents and records (in other words, filing in a format not-prescribed by the BIR), the company will be in breach of its BIR filing obligations and will be subjected to penalties for non-filing.

 Section 3 of RMC No. 57-2015 outlines the penalties for violations of the requirement to submit both the Inventory List and the additional reporting documents, records and schedules.

-Through our robust processes and controls, we ensure that our clients are not only aware of upcoming filing deadlines – but that they also have adequate time to start preparing.
+Through our reliance on processes and controls, we ensure that our clients are not only aware of upcoming filing deadlines – but that they also have adequate time to start preparing!

-Contact CloudCfo today and let’s discuss how we can support your accounting, filing and compliance requirements for the rest of 2020 and beyond!
+Contact CloudCfo today and let’s discuss how we can support your filing and compliance requirements for the rest of 2023 and beyond!